msf4-0/DAQ-with-Python-and-Node-RED/README.md

 ***Anaconda packages location: C:\Users\UserName\anaconda3\envs\EnvironmentName\Lib\site-packages<br />***

 ### Implementation
-Once the installation is complete, run the python script accordingly.
+Once the installation is complete, run the python script (can be found [here](https://github.com/msf4-0/DAQ-with-Python-and-Node-RED/tree/main/Python%20Code)) accordingly.
 [Click here](https://youtu.be/Tpk5un1Kb3Y) to see the deployment guide.

 ## Node-RED:link:
 This repo also features some integration with Node-RED.
 The sample flow of the MQTT and GUI can be found [here](https://github.com/msf4-0/DAQ-with-Python-and-Node-RED/tree/main/NodeRed).